ibm-cloud-docs/vmwaresolutions/cr/cr_viewing-cr-instances.md

 | Summary | The details of the change. |
 {: caption="Table 5.
 Cyber Recovery instance deployment history" caption-side="bottom"}

-## What to do if errors occur
+### What to do if errors occur
 {: #cr_viewinginstances-if-errors-occur}

-If errors occur during instance deployment or instance deletion, the {{site.data.keyword.cloud_notm}} Support team is automatically notified.
+If you see errors in the deployment history, the {{site.data.keyword.cloud_notm}} Support team is automatically notified.
 To inquire about the status of your ticket, follow the steps in [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).

 ## What to do next
 {: #cr_viewinginstances-next}